joostiphone/MacOS-USB-Installer/README.md

 ![alt test](/Pictures/2023-07-04_08-31-05.png)
 ![alt test](/Pictures/2023-07-04_08-32-18.png)

-If it fails at a certain point, just keep trying be starting from step 2 again.
+If it fails at a certain point, keep trying by starting from step 2 again.

-4. Now, the only thing that lefts remaining is to copy your pre-made EFI folder to the EFI-partition of your USB stick.
-So, mount the EFI-partition with e.g. OpenCore Configurator (go to Tools -> Mount EFI) and then copy your pre-made EFI folder to the empty EFI-partition.
+4. Now, the only remaining thing is to copy your pre-made EFI folder to the EFI partition of your USB stick.
+So, mount the EFI partition with e.g. OpenCore Configurator (go to Tools -> Mount EFI) and then copy your pre-made EFI folder to the empty EFI partition.

 # Enjoy!
-Once you boot your system, and start up from the USB stick (using F12 or Del key), you'll have a way to boot your system from, or to install a new hackintosh system with.
+Once you boot your system, and start-up from the USB stick (using F12 or Del key), you'll have a way to boot your system from or install a new Hackintosh system with.